When we talk about branding, we tend to talk about marketing.

 If you can’t deliver on that promise, you’re toast.

 Your word is your bond with consumers, and they don’t take well to empty talk.

-No amount of slick design and catchy copy can save you if you’re not able to provide an experience with your product and service that aligns with the positive experience of interacting with your brand prior to purchase.
+No amount of slick design and a catchy copy can save you if you’re unable to provide an experience with your product and service that aligns with the positive experience of interacting with your brand before purchase.

 On the other hand, providing exceptional value to your customers is a surefire way to bolster your brand’s image.

-Your customer base plays a central role in how your brand presents.
+Your customer base plays a central role in how your brand presents itself.

-Much ado is made of what you want them to hear when we talk about brands, but less is said about how they will ultimately contribute to the brand’s presentation.
+Much ado is made of what you want them to hear when we talk about brands, but less is said about how they will ultimately contribute to its presentation.

 That’s a mistake.

 Even when your branding aligns with industry expectations, you’ve got to think about how your specific subset of customers within that industry aligns with the branding efforts you’re making.